Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models: Combinatorial Parameters and Realizable Online Multi-Label Learning

-In online learning theory, combinatorial dimensions are often defined via trees.
-For each feedback model we consider, we introduce an associated tree-induced notion.
-We note that the combinatorial parameter we introduce for set-valued feedback model (Definition~\ref{def:set-multi-littlestone}) closely matches the set Littlestone dimension studied by \citet{raman2024online}.
+We introduce combinatorial dimensions for each feedback model which are defined via trees that reflect the game between the learner and an adversary.
+We note that the dimension we introduce for the set-valued feedback model (Definition~\ref{def:set-multi-littlestone}) closely matches the set Littlestone dimension studied by \citet{raman2024online}.